team-ethernet/contiki/apps/senml-decode/README.md

 API is used through three different functions:
 init_json_decode(char* msg), read_next_token(struct pair* token) and add_new_msg(char* msg).

 The SenML message that is to be decoded is written into the jsonparser with init_json_decode.
 It then reads the next label value pair with read_next_token and places the label and value in the struct pair* token argument.
-With add_new_msg it is also possible to add further messages to the already existing
+With add_new_msg it is also possible to add further messages to the already existing one.

 ### Functions
 ```c